Search Language Syntax

 Sorting

 The last clause of a resource query is the sorted by clause and is optional.
 The sorted by clause orders the results returned by Search based on the field name and lists them according to the order you specify.
-By default, if you do not specify sort order, results are always sorted by date-time created in descending order.
+By default, if you don't specify sort order, results are always sorted by date-time created in descending order.

 In the sorted by clause, you can specify the following: